makersacademy/acebook-rails-template/user_stories.md

 So that I can change my mind about what I've posted,
 I would like to be able to delete my posts.

+As a user,
+So that I can see things as they happen
+I would like to posts to be displayed most-recent first